darkkphoenyx/Hangman-Game/README.md

 - Sometimes, the game auto crashes.
 - It skips certain Entered letters while compairing it to the database(i.e. Words in the DB).
 - The game doesn't have a proper menu and the Read Instructions of how to play this game is not prepared yet.

-  Despite of all these issues, you will definately enjoy this game.
+  <br>Despite of all these issues, you will definately enjoy this game.

 ## Get Involved